Mikejo5000/vsts-docs-pr/docs/billing/buy-more-build-vs.md

   (```https://{youraccount}.visualstudio.com/_admin/_buildQueue?_a=resourceLimits```).

 <a name="change-paid-pipelines"></a>
-## Change your purchased pipelines
+## Change your CI/CD capacity

-When your team's needs for build or release capacity changes, you can update your number of paid pipelines.
+When your team's needs for build or release capacity changes, you can change the number of paid concurrent jobs.

 0. Go to your VSTS account toolbar, then go to **Build and Release**